remix-run/remix/docs/discussion/concurrency.md

 Remix is designed to handle multiple form submissions to server `action`s and concurrent revalidation requests efficiently.
 It ensures that as soon as new data is available, the state is updated promptly.
 However, Remix also safeguards against potential pitfalls by refraining from committing stale data when other `action`s introduce race conditions.

-For instance, if three form submissions are in progress, and one completes, Remix updates the UI with that data immediately without waiting for the other two so that the UI remains responsive and dynamic.
-As the remaining submissions finalize, Remix continues to update the UI, ensuring that the most recent data is displayed.
+For instance, if three form submissions are in progress, and one is completed, Remix updates the UI with that data immediately without waiting for the other two so that the UI remains responsive and dynamic.
+As the remaining submissions are finalized, Remix continues to update the UI, ensuring that the most recent data is displayed.

 To help understand some visualizations, below is a key for the symbols used in the diagrams: